Jonny Lomax: International career

 Lomax was selected in England's 24-man squad for the 2016 Four Nations.
 He made his international début in a test match against France.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test debut in the defeat by Tonga.

+Personal life

+In 2024 he graduated with a first-class degree in Physiotherapy from the University of Salford.